Death of Lt Cdr David Alan ‘Dan’ Nicholson RN

 In February 2017, Dan and his wife Christine visited former RN & RAN MCDOA member Allan Rankin and his wife Marie-Louise where they were reunited with Jake Linton and his wife Anne.
 Allan had been Dan’s XO in HMS KIRKLISTON.

-Left to right: Chris & Dan Nicholson, Marie-Louise & Allan Rankin and Jake & Anne Linton at Allan Rankin’s house in Mooloolaba, Queensland in Australia in February 2017
+Left to right: Chris & Dan Nicholson, Marie-Louise & Allan Rankin, and Jake & Anne Linton at Allan Rankin’s house in Mooloolaba, Queensland in Australia in February 2017

 Dan followed his time in the Royal Navy with a demanding and successful second career as RNLI Training Officer in which capacity he shook up the organisation by introducing RYA accreditation, training and annual inspections for all lifeboat crew members.